 Watch our video guide to get an even better understanding:

 Tool #3 – instaboard Influencer Collection

-The Instaboard is a gathering and analyzing tool of Instagram accounts.
-With it you can create collections, for you or your customers, and fill it with influencers for example.
-This can be helpful, if you are looking for influencers or brands to collaborate with.
+The Instaboard is a gathering and analyzing tool for Instagram accounts.
+With it, you can create collections, for you or your customers, and fill it with influencers for example.
+This can be helpful if you are looking for influencers or brands to collaborate with.
 You can name your collection, put the accounts in the desired spot and analyze each account’s statistics.

 If you want to learn more about how to work with Influencers, check out this article from our blog.

 When you first open the Instaboard, it will show you an empty page.
 To get started you need to generate a new collection.
 All you need to do is click on the + icon next to ‘Your collections’.
 This will immediately create a new untitled collection, which you then can rename to whatever you like.

 To rename the collection, click on the actual collection in your menu-bar, and afterward on word ‘Title’ on the main page.

 After you named your collection(s), you can begin to fill them with the associated influencers/accounts.